-This Handy New Device Might Help Kayo Cholera
+This Handy New Device Might Help KO Cholera

 What if you could put a drop of water into a miniature laboratory – not much bigger than a smartphone — and find out if the water contains the bacterium that causes cholera?